raguay/MyAlfred/README.md

 This workflow is for running scripts using Mjolnir to control your windows.
 This is just a sample of the things that can be done.
 Follow this layout and you can do many neat things with Mjolnir.

 First off, download Mjolnir from https://github.com/mjolnir-io/mjolnir.git.
 That site also tells how to get started.
-To get the command line utility, go to https://github.com/asmagill/mjolnir_asm.ipc and follow it's directions.
+To install the needed modules and configuration file, you will need to run the "mj:install" command.
+This will also install the cli program called "mjolnir".

 Once mjolnir and it's cli program is installed, use the "mj:find mjolnir" command to set the path to the executable.
+After this step is done, all the following commands are available to use.

 | Command | Description |
 |---|---|